GCVGroup/HRBFQI/ReadMe.txt

 - After the compilation you may try the tool HRBFQI which is inside the ./bin directory:

 *Note* The data files should be located in ./bin/data directory.
+Before using the tool, please unpack all model files to the directory ./bin/data in advance.

 - In console mode, the command will be: